charkour/zustand-di/README.md

 A simplified patch of [`createContext`](https://github.com/pmndrs/zustand/blob/main/src/context.ts) from `zustand/context` that might be deprecated in the future.
 This patch removes `useStoreApi`.

-This is 602 B compared to the zustand one of 645 B.
+- This is 602 B compared to the zustand one of 645 B.
+- Opinionated: forces use of selector via typescript.

 ## Installation